s-sameer/kubernetes-tutorial/notes.md

 What is a ReplicaSet?
 - A ReplicaSet is a fundamental Kubernetes resource which ensures that a specified number of pod replicas are running at any given time.
-- It maintains the desired state by automatically creating or deleting Pods to match the specified replica count...providing high availability, fault tolerance, and scalability for your applications.
+- It maintains the desired state by automatically creating or deleting Pods to match the specified replica count, providing high availability, scalability, and fault tolerance for your applications.
 - Components of a ReplicaSet:
   - apiVersion: Specifies the API version (e.g., apps/v1).
   - kind: Identifies the resource type (ReplicaSet).